angulartool-de/Scaffold-framework-for-interactive-formula-collection-/README.md

 I am trying to build a rubust Formular Collection, which can use for quick calculation of typical mechanical / technical problems and getting results for documentation.

 HOPEFULLY MathCAD may replaced for routine calculations.

+The actual complete framework may reviewed at homepage: https://angulartool.de